Seanime Logo

 config.toml

-Seanime uses a config.toml
+Seanime config.toml

-# The current version of Seanime (Do not change)
+# The current version of Seanime (DO NOT CHANGE)

 version = ''